khoidiep/TestSubmit/README.md

 Exercise 1 TEXT USER INTERFACE

 Step 1.
-Clone the repository in your machine by typing the command "git clone https://github.com/fsangogboye/test.git
+Clone the repository in your machine by typing the command "git clone https://github.com/fsangogboye/TestSubmit.git

 Step 2.
-Navigate to the test folder in the home directory using "cd test"
+Navigate to the TestSubmit folder in the home directory using "cd TestSubmit"

 Step 3.
 List by typing the "ls"